shred/pyquaero/docs/firmware.md

 ## Latest Firmware

 [Aqua Computer GmbH & Co.
-KG](https://www.aquacomputer.de) has donated an Aquaero LT for development purposes to this project.
+KG](https://www.aquacomputer.de) has kindly donated an Aquaero LT for development purposes to this project.
 It allows me to reverse engineer the latest Aquaero firmware, and eventually support it in _pyquaero_.

 Although this is good news, there are some caveats: